Stochastic Calculus in Infinite Dimensions and SPDEs: Stochastic Calculus in Infinite Dimensions

 \subsection{Cylindrical Processes}

 Having now addressed the question of how to integrate a Hilbert Space valued process with respect to a finite dimensional driving martingale, we look to extend this theory to the case of an infinite dimensional driving martingale.
 The aforementioned construction then arises from the one dimensional projections of the driving process.
-Some schools prefer to take this driving martingale explicitly as a process indexed by an additional spatial variable, typically leading to the Brownian sheet [\cite{De Prato}].
-We prefer to take the same logic already applied to the integrand, considering the driving process to take values in some more general topological vector space.
-This leads to the notion of Cylindrical Brownian Motion, which we explore in this subsection.\\
+Our notion of infinite dimensional Brownian Motion is a Cylindrical Brownian Motion, which we explore in this subsection.
+Additional operator theory is used in this subsection to better understand the background of the process, however it is not necessary in the resulting integral constructed in Subsection \ref{subsection inf dim integral}.
+We will denote by $Y$ a real-valued zero-mean Gaussian process with correlation function $R(t,s)$, $\mathcal{H}$ a Hilbert space and $Q$ a bounded positive self-adjoint operator on $\mathcal{H}.$